Bluefin Administrator’s Guide

 • gts: This is the default image and is always aliased to the previous stable version of Fedora.
 It targets the majority of users.
 It is slang for “Grand Touring Support”, to signify a faster cadence than an LTS

 • stable: This is for enthusiasts who want the latest version of GNOME and Fedora.
-It is always aliased to the current version of Fedora but follows the Fedora CoreOS release schedule and not the Fedora Silverblue release schedule
+It is always aliased to the current version of Fedora but follows the Fedora CoreOS release schedule and not the Fedora Silverblue release schedule. stable-daily is available for those who want daily builds.

 One of Bluefin’s strengths is being able to atomically adjust versions.
 All the tags are built from the same repository and are essentially the same, the version numbers will just be different. gts for a work machine and stable for your hot rod.
 Additionally the ability to rebase between release cadences lets users repurpose machines for different use cases without needing to reinstall.